-LIL (short for Little Interpreted Language) is a small, highly dynamic scripting language designed to be easily embedded in existing applications written in C/C++ (with a Free Pascal port) and licensed under the zlib license.
+LIL (short for Little Interpreted Language) is a small, highly dynamic scripting language designed to be easily embedded in existing applications written in C/C++ (with a Free Pascal port) and licensed under the zlib license (but note a message about my open source projects).

 LIL is inspired from (and looks very similar to) Tcl, although it is much smaller in scope (just a pair of c and h files designed to be used in a host program) and has many differences.